telerik/ajax-docs/controls/editor/managing-content/pasting-content/clean-ms-word-formatting-.md

 # Clean MS Word Formatting

-This article explains how **RadEditor** handles content pasted from MS Word, and whatbuilt-in mechanisms are available to control the pasting behavior.
+This article explains how **RadEditor** handles content pasted from MS Word, and what built-in mechanisms are available to control the pasting behavior.

-**RadEditor** provides a number of tools that help users paste formatted text from MS Word, which, as a resultis cleaned from unnecessary tags, comments and MS-Word-specific style formatting attributes.
+**RadEditor** provides a number of tools that help users paste formatted text from MS Word, which, as a result is cleaned from unnecessary tags, comments and MS-Word-specific style formatting attributes.

->note As of IE11, Microsoft have included a built-inmechanism that handles the HTML formatting when pasting MS Word content.
-Due to that, **RadEditor** has minor control over the MS Word content pasted under Internet Explorer 11.You can find more details about the browser dependency when pasting in the **RadEditor** in the[Pasting in RadEditor]({%slug editor/managing-content/pasting-content/overview%})article.
+>note As of IE11, Microsoft have included a built-in mechanism that handles the HTML formatting when pasting MS Word content.
+Due to that, **RadEditor** has minor control over the MS Word content pasted under Internet Explorer 11.You can find more details about the browser dependency when pasting in the **RadEditor** in the [Pasting in RadEditor]({%slug editor/managing-content/pasting-content/overview%}) article.
->

 >caption Figure 1: MS Word content is pasted as proper HTML markup in the RadEditor.